fremtind/f1-doesnt-matter/slides.md

 - Precision and/or recall, at thresholds!
 - FBeta
 - Sometimes a bad model is better than no model at all
-- If false positives don't matter, think few shot object class with marius
+- Can we tweak the system implementation so that false positives don't matter as much?

 ---
 <!-- _class: invert -->